 left their horses.
 “These are not the Freemen’s friends,” Carridoc said as he walked.
 “You were right to let me know of them.”

-When they got back to camp, Carridoc dismounted and sat by the fire to toss in twigs and think the situation through.
+When they returned to camp, Carridoc dismounted and sat by the fire to toss in twigs and think the situation through.
 I can’t leave a hundred savages loose in the Freeholds,

 particularly if there’s a dark wizard with them.
 Rallying the local Freemen will just bring in unskilled infantry who’ll get in the way of my cavalry, and there’s no way to get word to Bar